Universes

 Create Universes

-To add a universe of Index Option contracts, in the Initialize
+To add a universe of Index Option contracts, in the initialize

-method, call the AddIndexOption
+method, call the add_index_option

 method.
 This method returns an Option

-object, which contains the canonical Symbol
+object, which contains the canonical symbol

 .
-You can't trade with the canonical Option Symbol
+You can't trade with the canonical Option symbol

-, but save a reference to it so you can easily access the Option contracts in the OptionChain that LEAN passes to the OnData
+, but save a reference to it so you can easily access the Option contracts in the OptionChain that LEAN passes to the on_data

 method.
 The method to create the universe depends on if the Index Options you want require a target ticker.